richkim92/GenENet/README.md

 <i>We propose a Generative Electromyography Network (GenENet), a generative algorithm combined with wearable sensor that extrapolates limited sensor counts to reconstruct muscle activity in unseen regions.
 This approach allows for gathering information equivalent to those from high-density EMG sensor networks, but using a more compact, wearable device with much reduced sensor counts, without sacrificing performance</i>
 ![Teaser image](./assets/Cover_figure.png)

-## Dependencies
-The requirements for this code are the same as [MAE](https://arxiv.org/abs/2111.06377).

 ##  Setup